 That’s where data comes in.
 If you can track each customer’s behaviors and interactions with your brand, you can build content that matches that experience.

 Netflix and Amazon are some of the best examples of brand loyalty gained from this strategy.
 Their platforms offer real-time recommendations based on products you’ve already looked at or enjoyed.
 The Netflix algorithm even uses data to choose which thumbnail to show you from a range of options, like these thumbnails for “Stranger Things”:

 This personalized approach helps keep customers engaging on the platform, browsing for new content, and coming back for more.
 And the more they consume, the more the brand learns about their interests, so the cycle continues.

 You can create multiple designs that still carry your brand's identity.
 Start with a template like the Desaturated Photo Travel YouTube Channel Art, use your brand's fonts and colors, then change the image as you need it.

 There’s nothing wrong with incentivizing repeat customers to stick around.
 Sure, your products may speak for themselves, but sometimes your customers just want to feel special—and to know that they’re earning extra points, money back, or exclusive offers by remaining loyal.

 According to Forrester Research, 72% of US adults belong to at least one loyalty program, and loyalty program members spend an average of $42.33 USD more than shoppers not in a loyalty program.
-When it comes to what people want out of those loyalty programs, discounts, certificates, points, miles, and coupons top the list.
+When it comes to what people want out of those brand loyalty programs, discounts, gift certificates, points, miles, and coupons top the list.

 Just look at the Starbucks Rewards program.
 Since it launched in 2009, the program has granted members access to exclusive perks like free in-store refills, free birthday drinks, and the ability to order ahead on the Starbucks app.
 Customers can even rack up points—or “Stars”—for more benefits like free food and drink, and eligibility for a Gold Status membership.